The New Look: 1960s Fashion in Melbourne

 This exhibition showcases the fabulous exuberance and innovation of 1960s Australian women’s fashion, through a vibrant selection of garments, accessories and fashion photography by Bruno Benini, Athol Shmith and Henry Talbot.

 A fresh new look emerged in Australian fashion during this exciting decade of cultural and social change, with a new generation of fashion designers influencing the youth fashion and culture of this period.
-Garments and accessories by diverse Melbourne labels and fashion designers, including Prue Acton and Norma Tullo, are featured providing a rich insight into the evolution of Australian fashion and the groundbreaking fashion styles such as the mini dress that symbolise the 1960s.
+Garments and accessories by diverse Melbourne labels and fashion designers, including Prue Acton, Norma Tullo, Mr Simon, Sharene Creations, Miss Hartnell and Hartnell of Melbourne are featured providing a rich insight into the evolution of Australian fashion and the groundbreaking fashion styles such as the mini dress that symbolise the 1960s.

 Curator Diane Soumilas.